 Crater Lake in south-central Oregon is one you don’t want to miss.
 This is a National Park and Crater Lake is the deepest lake in the U.S. There is a lodge and campground in the park.
 Klamath Falls is not too far away if you wanted to stay in a town.
 Fun fact: I lived in Klamath Falls for 7 months in 2002.
 My mom is still having nightmare flashbacks to the time I took her sledding at Crater Lake and we all sunk a little too deep, but that’s a story for another day.

 Crater Lake is known for having clear, deep blue water.
 It is simply stunning to look at.
-Now to you this may be no big deal, but I grew up in West Texas and I was a grown woman before I saw a lake with clear water.
-Most the lakes in Texas are usually not see through to say the least.
+Now to you, this may be no big deal, but I grew up in Odessa and I was a grown woman before I saw a lake with clear water.
+Most of the lakes in Texas are usually not see-through, to say the least.

 In the summer there are many activities to enjoy including boat or trolley tours, hiking, fishing, and swimming.
 There are also ranger talks and some evening programs for all ages.
 You can even take a volcano boat tour.

 In the summer you will want to go along Rim Drive and see the scenic views all around the lake.
 There are also paths for walking or biking.
 The trails are usually open from July to October, depending on the weather.
 Be sure to check their website for open dates.
 They close their campgrounds earlier than you would think.
 I once may have camped overnight illegally here in my car because the campground was closed.

 The Ultimate Southern Oregon Road Trip: 9 Day Itinerary